xieyuheng/fidb-zero/docs/manual/zh/kind-password-register.md

 ```

 Upon register, we prepare a user for future logins by
-creating a `.login-token-issuer` data file for that user.
+creating a `.token-issuer` data file for that user.
 For example, registering `users/xieyuheng`
-will create `users/xieyuheng/.login-token-issuer`.
+will create `users/xieyuheng/.token-issuer`.

-The `.login-token-issuer` data file will have a `permissions` property,
-which we discuss later.

-Since we do not want a user to change his/her own `permissions`,
-we make a convention that if part of a path starts with `.`
--- for example `users/xieyuheng/.login-token-issuer`,
-we view it as referencing _system resource_,
-thus can not be access by normal operations,
-such as `data`, `file` and `directory` operations.

 ## .password-register-strategy

 We use `.password-register-strategy` data file,
 to configure which directory is allow to be login target,
-and what `permissions` should be granted when creating `.login-token-issuer`.
+and what `permissions` should be granted when creating `.token-issuer`.

 For example, to allow all users be login target: